Vincentmask/haosheng-webdev-labs/reflection.md

 #### ❏ Was there something that you wish had been explained better?

 Is keeping the original format enough?
 Do we need to make the html looks prettier?

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

 It could added more elements with error or alert so we get to learn how to fix them instead of only a few error to fix

 ### CSS

 #### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I do have to do some online searching for the layout of text

 #### ❏ How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

+It helps for understanding how selecter and media queires.
+I did learn a lot from exercise 06 and 04

 #### ❏ Was there something that you wish had been explained better?

+the color provided in the code is not the same as the screenshot on markdown file shown.
+Exercise 03 doesn't quite make sense.

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+No that I know